Para-Lang/para-compiler/DEVELOPMENT.md

 - *Make sure the alias for `antlr4` / `antlr` exists!
 Else the command will not work*
-- *Comments are only partly ignored in Para.g4, due the intended removal in the Pre-Processor.
-Errors can occur!*

 ## Generating the docs